 7.9.1.
 No Repairs Permitted.
-Refer to Section 9 for Part Number of replacement Spray Hood.
+Lifejackets with damaged Sprayhoods should be returned to Crewsaver.

-7.10 Repair Parameters - Holes in Pouch
+7.10 Repair Parameters - Holes in Cover

 - a.)
-Attaching a patch on to the inside of the outer cover, using a compatible adhesive, may be performed to repair cuts and holes in the cover.
+Attaching a patch on to the inside of the cover, using a compatible adhesive, may be performed to repair cuts and holes in the cover.
 This is the only part of a lifejacket that may be repaired.
 Cuts and holes that may be repaired in this manner are limited to: - ai.
 No more than 25mm in length in any direction. - aii.
 Cut or Holes not crossing any lines of stitching. - aiii.
 Cuts or Holes no closer than 25mm from any fixing points, or screen-printing / marking. - aiv.
 An example of a repairable hole is shown below

-Hole size does not exceed 25mm
+Hole Size does not exceed 25mm